 - Course auditing is limited to fall and spring semesters.

 Those who audit courses must also purchase a parking permit.

 Seniors Taking Graduate Level Courses for Graduate Credit

 Undergraduate students who are in their last year of resident work at Oneonta, who have completed 90 or more semester hours, who have a minimum overall GPA of 3.0 and a GPA of 3.2 in their major may take up to two graduate courses for graduate credit.
 Undertaking graduate-level work must not delay completion of undergraduate degree requirements.
 Graduate credits cannot be applied toward a bachelor's degree.
 Students choosing this option should understand that this does not admit them to graduate study in a master's program.
 Some graduate level courses may not be open to undergraduate students under any circumstance.
 Students must file a "Senior Enrollment in Graduate Course" form signed by the course instructor, the Academic Advisement Center, the student's advisor, the chair of the department in which the course is offered, and the dean of the school in which the course is offered with their registration form at the time of registration.
-The form is available in the Graduate Office.
-The ratio of seniors to graduate students in a graduate course should normally not exceed 10%, but in classes with enrollments of less than ten students, one or two seniors may be permitted.
+The ratio of seniors to graduate students in a graduate course should normally not exceed 10%; however, in classes with enrollments of less than ten students, one or two seniors may be permitted.